-The need for money rose constantly in the 10th and 11th centuries, not just because the Song government had tremendous expenditure for the standing army, but also because the 9th century had seen the introduction of a new tax system, the twice-taxation method (liangshuifa 兩稅法), which allowed or even required the payment of taxes in money instead of in kind.
+The need for money rose constantly in the 10th and 11th centuries, not just because the Song government was confronted with tremendous expenditure for their standing army, but also because the 9th century had seen the introduction of a new tax system, the twice-taxation method (liangshuifa 兩稅法), which allowed or even required the payment of taxes in money instead of in kind.
 Concurrently, urbanization, commerce and the integration of regions increased, and demanded a greater volume of money as a practical and impersonal means of payment.
 Indeed, there was no imperial dynasty in China who produced more copper coins than the Song.
-The particular use of heavy iron coins (tieqian 鐵錢) in Sichuan directly inspired local merchants to replace higher sums of money by paper money.
+The use of peculiar heavy iron coins (tieqian 鐵錢) in Sichuan directly inspired local merchants to replace higher sums of money by paper money.
 Sixteen merchant companies decided to commonly issue paper notes (jiaozi 交子, guanzi 關子, huizi 會子) which worked like promissory notes.
 They were mainly used in Sichuan, but some also circulated in Shaanxi and elsewhere.

 The monetary policy of the Yuan dynasty 元 (1279-1368) followed quite different principles.
-While copper coins remained in use (with the three main types of Zhida tongbao 至大通寶, Dayuan tongbao 大元通寶 and Zhizheng tongbao 至正通寶) and "strings" was the common unit of account, silver took over an important place in the economy and was supplemented by paper money (baochao 寶鈔).
+While copper coins remained in use (with the three main types of Zhida tongbao 至大通寶, Dayuan tongbao 大元通寶 and Zhizheng tongbao 至正通寶) and "strings" (guan 貫) was the common unit of account, silver took over an important place in the economy and was supplemented by paper money (baochao 寶鈔).
 The first type of paper money was the Zhongtong chao 中統鈔 or Zhongtong jiaochao 中統交鈔, whose denomination was derived from silk fabric used as money, while the Zhongtong baochao 中統寶鈔 was based on silver as a currency.
 From 1271 on the Zhiyuan baochao 至元寶鈔 was issued, and in 1309 the Zhida yinchao 至大銀鈔 (circulating but for one year).
 The last paper currency of the Yuan period was the Zhizheng jiaochao 至正交鈔, issued from 1350 on.
-Unlike the earlier Song period attempts in paper currency, Yuan paper money was, at least in certain regions of the empire, the only officially acknowledged type of money, and was therefore not exchangeable with silver nor with copper coins (a prodecure called duixian 兌現 "convert into specie").
-The impact of inflation was therefore all the more serious, because there was no way to evade to other currencies, and the government allowed the populace to use copper currency, and from time to time even issued new copper cash.
+Unlike the earlier Song-period attempts in paper currency, Yuan paper money was, at least in certain regions of the empire, the only officially acknowledged type of money, and was therefore not exchangeable with silver nor with copper coins (a prodecure called duixian 兌現 "convert into specie").
+The impact of inflation was therefore all the more serious, because there was no way to evade to other currencies.
+In this predicament, the government allowed the populace to use copper currency, and from time to time even issued new copper cash.
 In the last decade of the Yuan period, barter trade had become a common means of exchange in the Yuan empire.

-In 1380 the Imperial Secretariat was abolished, and the Ministry of Revenue (hubu 戶部) made responsible for the production of paper notes, the Ministry of Works (gongbu 工部) for that of copper cash.
+In 1380 the Imperial Secretariat was abolished, and the Ministry of Revenue (hubu 戶部) was made responsible for the production of paper notes, and the Ministry of Works (gongbu 工部) for that of copper cash.
 Accordingly, the inscription on the paper notes was changed.
 In 1389 the denominations 10 wen and 50 wen were introduced, "as a help to the people" (yi bian min yong 以便民用).
 Emperor Chengzu 明成祖 (r.
 1402-1424) fixed the Da-Ming baochao as the only valid paper currency for the whole life of the dynasty.
 It was accordingly never reformed or altered.
-In contrast to the Song and Yuan period paper bills, there was no restriction as time or geographical limits, nor was there any limitation to the volume of paper money circulation, nor was it backed by "hard money", as had been custom during the Song period (at least to a certain extent).
+In contrast to the Song- and Yuan-period paper bills, there was no restriction as time or geographical limits, nor was there any limitation to the volume of paper money circulation, nor was it backed by "hard money", as had been custom during the Song period (at least to a certain extent).
 Inflation was thus inevitable.
 In 1376 a replacement regulation was introduced, according to which worn-out bills or such torn apart could be replaced, yet a certain fee (gongmofei 工墨費) of 30 wen was to be paid.
 Yet four year later a law restricted the replacement to such bills on which the denomination was not readable any more.
 The people therefore began to discount old, worn-out bills, angry that the government only accepted fresh bills for tax payment, or even no bills at all.
-The government did in fact only throw paper bills on the market, for instance, in the shape of salaries to the troops (junxiang 軍餉), but did not accept paper bills as a kind of payment towards the government.
+The government did in fact throw paper bills on the market, for instance, in the shape of salaries to the troops (junxiang 軍餉), but did not accept paper bills as a kind of payment to government instutitions.

-A second type of paper money was issued by the Ministry of Revenue and was therefore called Hubu gianpiao 戶部官票 and released in the denominations 1, 3, 5, 10, and 50 liang 兩, and was therefore called yinpiao 銀票 or yinchao 銀鈔 "silver notes".
+A second type of paper money was issued by the Ministry of Revenue - the Hubu gianpiao 戶部官票.
+It was issued in the denominations 1, 3, 5, 10, and 50 tael/liang 兩, and was therefore called yinpiao 銀票 or yinchao 銀鈔 "silver notes".
 The latter were exchangeable into copper cash and silver, but only in certain institutions in Beijing under the Ministry of Revenue.
 The former were not redeemable at all.
 In the first months after the introduction of these types of paper money in 1854, government officials and troops were paid in paper money, but the government did not accept them for tax or any other payment to the authorities.
-Even in the provinces many government institutions did not accept the paper currency.
-Later on paper notes were accepted.
+Even in the provinces many government institutions did not accept the paper currency, at least not in the beginning.
 As a consequence, the notes were discounted on the markets or likewise not accepted.
 In 1855 a 1-liang silver note or a 1,000-wen cash note was just valued 450 Beijing cash (jingqian 京錢) or 2-300 standard cash.
 The market value of the paper money constantly decreased, also because the government brought into circulation ever higher amounts of it.
-In 1861 it was forced to abolish the currency.
+In 1861 the state was forced to abolish the currency.

 At that time the silver notes had already disappeared from circulation, and a 1,000-wen cash note was just worth 26 wen, or 52 wen at the most.
-In the early years of the Tongzhi reign-period 同治 (1862-1874) Henan and Sichuan stopped accepting paper notes for tax payment and required again tax payment in silver, yet Zhili continued to accept the notes, at least in a certain proportion to silver.
+In the early years of the Tongzhi reign-period 同治 (1862-1874) Henan and Sichuan stopped accepting paper notes for tax payment and required again tax payment in silver, yet Zhili 直隸 (modern Hebei) continued to accept the notes, at least in a certain proportion to silver.
 The currency was finally given up in 1868.